Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/01-where-to-get.md

 <a href="https://psl.noaa.gov/data/gridded/data.noaa.ersst.v5.html">NOAA Extended Reconstructed SST V5</a>.
 There you will find a web page with a nice description of the dataset.

-In the section called "Download/Plot Data", in the "download file" column you will see two files listed.
+In the section of the page called "Download/Plot Data", in the "download file" column you will see two files listed.
 <u>Don't click</u>, but *right-click* on "sst.mon.ltm.1981-2010.nc" and choose "copy link address" to put the URL on your clipboard.
 Then paste the link into your terminal after typing `wget`: